MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 <!-- Reference this section for "Use environment variable" Learn more link -->
 ## Create Power BI embedded page with an Environment Variable

 When a solution with a Power BI embedded component will be moved to other environments, you can turn on **Use environment variable** to configure the dashboard.
-Each environment, you can specify the workspace and either a dashboard or report to reference.
+For each environment, you can specify the workspace and either a dashboard or report to reference.
 Environment variables allow configuration without unmanaged customizations.

 1. Create or edit an existing Power BI embedded dashboard.